CloudLabs-MOC/AI-102-AIEngineer/Instructions/19-face-service.md

 + Viewed the image you will analyze
 + Detected faces in an image
 + Prepared to use the Face SDK
-+ Detected and analyze faces
++ Detected and analyzed faces

 ### You have successfully completed the Hands-on lab!